thevenice/Express/README.md

   </p>
   <p>
-    we use express for things like JSON API so that we can connect frontend framework woth our express server, or we can create templates where we can add dynamic data instead of static web app.
+    we use express for things like JSON API so that we can connect frontend framework with our express server, or we can create templates where we can add dynamic data instead of static web app.
   </p>
 </div>